arassadin/image-compression-benchmarking/README.md

 This project inspired by Google's paper ***Full Resolution Image Compression with Recurrent Neural Networks*** ([arxiv](https://arxiv.org/abs/1608.05148)) and its TensorFlow [implementation](https://github.com/tensorflow/models/tree/master/compression).

-The code inside aims to compare (quantitatively and qualitatively) different aspects of compression done by this **method** and codecs popular today, in different compression levels, for different image sizes.
+The code inside aims to compare (quantitatively and qualitatively) different aspects of compression done by this **method** and codecs popular today, in different compression levels, for different image resolutions.

 # Requirements